 Though her mother, Janet Bowen is English, Karen grew up in Jamaica with her other siblings.
 She is the owner of a self-titled fashion brand, which manufactures pieces from ethically-sourced material.

-Born to Rita and a man named, Ital, on Aug.
+Born to Rita and a man named Ital, on Aug.
 17, 1974, Stephanie was adopted by Bob and bears the Marley name.
+According to Today, she’s worked with the Bob Marley Museum and the Bob Marley Foundation.
+The 52-year-old is currently the director of the Rita Marley Foundation.

 Ky-Mani Marley, Bob’s son with Anita Belnavis, was born on Feb.
 26, 1976.
 He, too, is an accomplished musician, having also worked with the Fugees.
 He has released seven studio albums since his 1996 debut, Like Father Like Son.

-The youngest of Bob's children, Damian was born to Miss World 1976, Cindy Breakspeare, on July 21, 1978.
+The youngest of Bob’s children, Damian was born to Miss World 1976, Cindy Breakspeare, on July 21, 1978.
 Of course, he is also a celebrated and Grammy-winning musician.
-As of late, he has also dabbled in the cannabis/CBD industry.
+He has also dabbled in the cannabis/CBD industry.
 According to Billboard, in 2016, he converted a California prison into a weed farm.
 He also owns a dispensary in Colorado.